open-craft/opencraft/deploy/README.md

           DEFAULT_FORK: 'edx/edx-platform'
           SECRET_KEY: 'your-secret-key-goes-here'

+   Set `OPENCRAFT_OPENSTACK_SSH_KEY_FILE` to the name of the private SSH key to be used to access OpenStack servers.
+You must upload the corresponding public key to the OpenStack project configured in OPENCRAFT_ENV_TOKENS and set OPENSTACK_SANDBOX_SSH_KEYNAME to the name of the key.

    See the `README.md` file in the top-level directory and `opencraft/settings.py` for further details on settings you want to include there.